 Chayote is a warm-season, tender perennial.
 Plant the whole fruit 3 to 4 weeks after the last average frost date in spring when the weather has warmed.
 Chayote grows best where summer temperatures are very warm to hot, in tropical or subtropical regions.
 Chayote requires 120 to 150 frost-free days to reach harvest.

 Description.
-Chayote is a tender perennial vine that produces a pale green to white, flattened-pear-shaped fruit that tastes like a nutty-flavored squash.
+Chayote is a vine that produces a pale green to white, flattened-pear-shaped fruit that tastes like a nutty-flavored squash.
 Vine-like stems grow from a tuberous root and can reach up to 50 feet long.
 Leaves are hairy and resemble maple-leaves; male and female flowers are borne on the same vine.
 Young shoots, the fruit, and mature tubers are edible.

 Yield.
 Plant 1 chayote vine per household of 4 persons.